-Conceived as a “common embryo the Office of the Attorney General and the Ministry of Law”, it was the brainchild of the Council of Ministers under chairmanship Lyonpo Sangay Ngedup.
+Conceived as a “common embryo of the Office of the Attorney General and the Ministry of Law,” it was the brainchild of the Council of Ministers under the chairmanship of Lyonpo Sangay Ngedup.
 It was intended to check the immediate concerns of “abuse and under-exercise” of authorities by the agencies of the government.
-Dasho Tashi Phuntshog, the then Secretary of the National Assembly was appointed as the Director General of the Office of Legal Affairs, in addition to his existing responsibilities, with effect from 1st January 2000 (Ref.: RCSC/S-4/99/4051 dated 24th November 1999).
+Dasho Tashi Phuntshog, the then Secretary of the National Assembly, in addition to his existing responsibilities, was appointed as the Director-General of the Office of Legal Affairs with effect from 1 January 2000.

-The Office of Legal Affairs (OLA) was formally established on 14 April, 2000 to function as the central agency to deal with all legal matters on behalf of the government.
-Housed in the erstwhile Chhukha Hydro Power Corporation’s Guest House structure in Lower Motithang, OLA took over the prosecuting functions of the Royal Civil Service Commission (RCSC) Secretariat and the Law and Order Division of the Ministry of Home Affairs.
+The Office of Legal Affairs (OLA) was formally established on 14 April 2000 to function as the central agency to deal with all legal matters on behalf of the government.
+Housed in the one-time Chhukha Hydro Power Corporation’s Guest House structure in Lower Motithang, OLA took over the prosecuting functions of the Royal Civil Service Commission (RCSC) Secretariat and the Law and Order Division of the Ministry of Home Affairs.

-For a brief period in 2001, the Office of Legal Affairs was renamed as the Department of Legal Affairs.
+For a brief period in 2001, the Office of Legal Affairs was renamed the Department of Legal Affairs.